malramsay64/phd-thesis/05_Crystal_Melting/results.md

 @fig:growth_rates shows the growth rates and their respective errors.
-The normalisation of the melting point brings both pressures onto a single curve, which is the same result seen for the dynamic quantities.
+The normalisation of the melting point brings both pressures onto a single curve, the same result as seen for the dynamic quantities.

 This is the observation for temperatures still well above the melting point.